Consult this checklist to ensure you’re following best practices before going live.

 You’re treating singulars and plurals as the same

 Make sure to treat plurals and singulars equivalently.
-For example, “film” and “films” should be considered equivalent for search purposes.
+For example, you may want the engine to consider “film” and “films” equivalent for search purposes.

 You’ve tested the top 10 queries